-4.7.4 Multi-unit Development
+4.8.4 Multi-unit Development

-Where multi-unit development is proposed for five (5) or more units or lots, a hydrogeological assessment is required by Ministry of Environment, Conservation and Parks D-5 Guideline to confirm that an acceptable quality and adequate quantity of drinking water is available.
-The assessment must be prepared by a qualified professional and should provide technical guidance on private wells.
+- 1. Where multi-unit development is proposed for five (5) or more units or lots, a hydrogeological assessment is required by Ministry of Environment, Conservation and Parks D-5 Guideline to confirm that an acceptable quality and adequate quantity of drinking water is available.
+The assessment must be prepared by a qualified professional and should provide technical guidance on private wells. - 2.
+The municipality may only consider communal services for proposed multi-unit development where the applicant has demonstrated that servicing options have been investigated and reported through a Serving Options Statement in accordance with Ministry of the Environment, Conservation and Parks' D-5 Guidelines.
+The municipality will also assess the financial implications of entering into an agreement for municipal ownership and responsibility for the communal systems to service proposed residential development.

-4.7.5 Permit to Take Water
+4.8.5 Permit to Take Water

-Any taking of water shall follow the requirements outlined in the Ontario Water Resources Act, Ontario Regulation 387/04 and the Water Management Policies Guidelines and Provincial Water Quality Objectives.
+1. Any taking of water shall follow the requirements outlined in the Ontario Water Resources Act, Ontario Regulation 387/04 and the Water Management Policies Guidelines and Provincial Water Quality Objectives.

-4.7.6 Green Infrastructure
+4.8.6 Green Infrastructure